Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/Introduction/Graph (data structure).md

 - get_edge_value(_G_, _x_, _y_): returns the value associated with the edge (_x_, _y_);
 - set_edge_value(_G_, _x_, _y_, _v_): sets the value associated with the edge (_x_, _y_) to _v_.

+### Common data structures for graph representation

+Adjacency list[2]
+    Vertices are stored as records or objects, and every vertex stores a list of adjacent vertices.
+This data structure allows the storage of additional data on the vertices.
+Additional data can be stored if edges are also stored as objects, in which case each vertex stores its incident edges and each edge stores its incident vertices.
+Adjacency matrix[3]
+    A two-dimensional matrix, in which the rows represent source vertices and columns represent destination vertices.
+Data on edges and vertices must be stored externally.
+Only the cost for one edge can be stored between each pair of vertices.
+Incidence matrix[4]
+    A two-dimensional matrix, in which the rows represent the vertices and columns represent the edges.
+The entries indicate the incidence relation between the vertex at a row and edge at a column.